Brent Chapman

-Brent Chapman is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Surrey South as a member of the Conservative Party of British Columbia.
+Brent Chapman MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia representing the electoral district of Surrey South since 2024.
+Initially elected as a member of the Conservative Party, he crossed the floor to OneBC in September 2026.
+He is married to Kerry-Lynne Findlay, who formerly served as leader of the BC Conservatives.

 Early life and career

-Chapman resides in Surrey wife Kerry-Lynne Findlay, a lawyer-turned politician who is currently serving as a Member of Parliament.
+Chapman resides in Surrey with his wife Kerry-Lynne Findlay, a lawyer-turned politician.
 Together they have four adult children.
 He has a background in acting, producing, broadcasting, writing, and voice coaching.
 Some of his career highlights include acting in commercials for major brands including Coca-Cola, Sears, and Honda.
 He also worked as an actor with minor roles in films, including Freddy vs. Jason and The Lizzie McGuire Movie and as a small business owner.

 Political career

-In May Chapman was nominated as the Conservative Party of British Columbia's candidate in Surrey South for the 2024 general election after the incumbent Surrey South MLA, Elenore Sturko, defected from BC United to the Conservatives and ran in nearby Surrey-Cloverdale as a result of changes made after the 2021 electoral redistribution.
+In May 2024, Chapman was nominated as the Conservative Party of British Columbia's candidate in Surrey South for the 2024 general election.
+The incumbent Surrey South MLA, Elenore Sturko, defected from BC United to the Conservatives and ran in nearby Surrey-Cloverdale.

 During the election, Chapman repeatedly apologized for past racist comments and controversial statements listed below, after former BC Liberal MLA and current CKNW radio host Jas Johal drew attention to them.

 On October 14, 2024, Chapman posted on social media that he had received legal advice not to continue commenting on his previous social media posts.
 Global News reporters sought to interview him at his campaign office the next day but he was unavailable for questions.
 When asked whether Chapman would be allowed to sit with the party caucus if elected, BC Conservative leader John Rustad explained that he would not comment further as Chapman had provided clarification on his statements, and had also hired a lawyer.
 He added that it was up to British Columbians to choose between Chapman or a continued New Democratic government.

 Chapman went on to defeat NDP candidate Haroon Ghaffar with 58.8% of the votes, winning a seat in the Legislative Assembly of BC.
 He currently serves in the official opposition's shadow cabinet as the critic for Transit and ICBC.

+On September 22, 2026, Chapman crossed the floor to OneBC.
+In a post to social media, he wrote he could not continue serving in the Conservative caucus after watching his wife "endure attacks from people she once stood beside."
+The move came just two days after Findlay had resigned as BC Conservative leader.